Avoiding Future Tripping: Stay out of worry in betrayal trauma relationship recovery

 Rather, I obsessed.
 I panicked.
 I triggered over the future.
 “What if movies” that played in my head about “what might happen”.

 Worrying about what might happen is common in any kind of anxiety.
 In fact, it means our brains are doing the job of trying to protect us.
 But they get stuck there, instead of moving to the next step of problem solving.
 It's especially common in betrayal trauma, when the very person that caused us the most fear, shock and pain, is right there with us, asking us to trust them again.
 And their behaviors are literally out of our control.
 “But wait…you tricked me before, what if this is all just another elaborate scheme to gain my trust and steal from me again?
-I can’t go there again.”
+I can't go there again.”

 Why We Need to Get it Under Control

 We can't take any real action to protect ourselves based on those movies and fears, but we can quite them down so we can focus on real protection – self-trust, recovery tools, self-care and rock solid boundaries.

 (I don't about you, but I don't have a crystal ball!
 If you do, please let me know before the next lottery. 😁 )

 However, we can learn new skills to combat this anxiety-generating thought pattern, with some common recovery tools.
 Feel free to print and laminate 🙂

 Tips to stay out of future tripping:

 1. Stay in the moment.
 “One day at a time” is a wise 12 step slogan.
 What's factually going on right now?
 In this moment, are you working your recovery?
 In this moment is he either working his recovery, or do you have rock solid boundaries, and already have a plan of action?
 Do you today, have a roof over your head, food to eat, water to drink and at a minimum an internet connection to a recovery community?
 Yes.
 Stay focused on smelling the roses right in front of you.
 In this moment.
 Gratitude for, “what is” is a much more enjoyable, “Present Trip”.
 The positive benefits of gratitude for brain health have been well researched and documented.